CarloCattano/webserv/README.md

 ## Current open fronts:

-- [c] File Upload
 - [c] Limit the client body (use: curl -X POST -H "Content-Type: plain/text" --data "BODY IS HERE write something shorter or longer than body limit")

-- [c] Upload some file to the server and get it back.
-       - hangs on submission

-- [C] Bug with uploaded/downloaded images

-- [V] POST  request is hanging on a cgi to folder or non existent
+- [X] POST  request is hanging on a cgi to folder or non existent
-        - wait for barra execve error handling
-- [V] track all read/recv/write/send returns for errors
+- [X] track all read/recv/write/send returns for errors
+- [X] Upload some file to the server and get it back.

 - [j] Setup multiple servers with different hostnames (use something like: curl --resolve example.com:80:127.0.0.1 http://example.com/)